 Standard Rigor SMP Bundle A2.F-BF.A.1b Write a function that describes a relationship between two quantities.
 Combine standard function types using arithmetic operations.
-For example, build a function that models the temperature of a cooling body by adding a constant function to a decaying exponential, and relate these functions to the model. ★ Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis A2.F-BF.A.2 Write a function defined by an expression in different but equivalent forms to reveal and explain different properties of the function.
-For example, rewrite rational functions to show the vertical transformation from the parent function.
-(A1 and A2) Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis
+For example, build a function that models the temperature of a cooling body by adding a constant function to a decaying exponential, and relate these functions to the model. ★ Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis A2.F-BF.A.2 Write arithmetic and geometric sequences both recursively and with an explicit formula, use them to model situations, and translate between the two forms. ★ (A1 and A2) Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis